shotgunsoftware/developer.shotgunsoftware.com/docs/en/action-menu-items/custom-browser-protocols.md

 end open location
 ```

-{% include info title="Note" content="To ensure you are running Python from a specific shell, such as tcsh, you can change the do shell script for something like the following:
+{% include info title="Note" content="To ensure you are running Python from a specific shell, such as tcsh, you can change the do shell script for something like the following:<br/>
-  do shell script "tcsh -c \"sgTriggerScript.py '" & this_URL & "'\""
+do shell script `tcsh -c \"sgTriggerScript.py '" & this_URL & "'\"`<br/>
 In the Script Editor, save your short script as an “Application Bundle”." %}

+**Step 2: Edit the `info.plist` file**

 Find the saved Application Bundle, and Open Contents.
-Then, open the info.plist file and add the following to the plist dict:
+Then, open the `info.plist` file and add the following to the plist dict:
 ```
     <key>CFBundleIdentifier</key>
     <string>com.mycompany.AppleScript.Shotgun</string>